top of page

 I am certain that Managed DevOps Pools (MDP) will be widely used for simplifying the management of Azure DevOps agent pools and streamlining CI/CD workflows.
 I'm really excited to see further development and the potential that it will bring going forward.

-In the mean time I highly recommend you to have a look at the documentation to get started.
+In the meantime, I highly recommend you to have a look at the documentation to get started.

 Other posts from the community on the same topic.